Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 3. <u>**Tom Harris: Safari Tester and screen width up to 2560px.**</u>
   * "Overall the game runs very well, no issues at all.
 The design is perfect - everything is very intuitive with no reason for me as a user to have to look far for the obvious next button to press".

-  * "The monochrome design really works in the games favour, text is clear and very easy to read, the rules page is clear and very nice way to show the rules".
+  * "The monochrome design really works in the games favour, text is clear and very easy to read, the rules page is clear and a very nice way to show the rules".

   * "All the animations are purposeful and never made me wish things were faster, they add value to the game."